Hurricane Ida tornado outbreak: Cedar Grove–Mullica Hill–Wenonah–Deptford, New Jersey

 This intense wedge tornado caused major damage as it paralleled Route 45 to its west in Gloucester County.
 It first touched down at 6:10 p.m.
 EDT (22:10 UTC), east-southeast of Harrisonville, initially causing minor tree damage.
 Tree damage became more significant as it moved northeast into the eastern side of Cedar Grove, and dozens of trees were downed at EF1 intensity in the small community.
 The tornado became strong and destructive as it struck the Willow Oaks subdivision at the northeast edge of Cedar Grove, where multiple homes sustained significant structural damage on Marvin Lane.
 Roofs were ripped off, exterior walls were collapsed, vehicles were moved and damaged, and one home was left with only a few walls left standing, with the damage in this area being rated EF3.
 The tornado then weakened momentarily as it struck a commercial farm along Route 77 at the south edge of Mullica Hill, destroying barns and storage buildings at EF1 to EF2 intensity before strengthening again and moving through a subdivision in the eastern part of town.

-The large tornado reached its peak intensity of mid-range EF3 at this location as it moved over Salvatore Lane and Clems Run.
+The tornado reached its peak intensity of mid-range EF3 at this location as it moved over Salvatore Lane and Clems Run.
 Several two-story homes sustained total roof and exterior wall loss in this area, and cars were tossed around.
 One house was completely leveled, though it was not well-anchored and nearby trees did not sustain damage consistent with a tornado stronger than EF3 strength.
-Crossing US 322 past Mullica Hill, the tornado maintained its strength it destroyed barns and silos at a large dairy farm, and completely mowed down a wide swath of large trees as it moved through a wooded area.
+Crossing US 322 past Mullica Hill, the tornado maintained its strength as it destroyed barns and silos at a large dairy farm, and completely mowed down a wide swath of large trees as it moved through a wooded area.
 In the worst affected area, every tree in the direct path was snapped near the base.
-The tornado then briefly weakened to EF1 intensity before regaining EF2 intensity as it moved into the Mantua Township and passed west of Barnsboro, where many trees were downed, homes sustained roof damage, and a large commercial greenhouse was partially destroyed.
+The tornado then briefly weakened to EF1 intensity before regaining EF2 intensity as it moved into Mantua Township and passed west of Barnsboro, where many trees were downed, homes sustained roof damage, and a large commercial greenhouse was partially destroyed.
 Continuing to the northeast, it remained at EF2 strength as it impacted Wenonah, where garages were destroyed, a fire station was damaged, and some homes had roofs and exterior walls ripped off.

 The tornado then narrowed and gradually weakened, causing mostly minor damage to trees, fences, roofs and siding occurred in Woodbury Heights and Deptford before dissipating at 6:30 p.m.
 EDT (22:30 UTC).
 It traveled 12.37 mi and reached a maximum path width of 400 yd.
 Two people were injured.
 This was the first F3/EF3 rated tornado in the state of New Jersey since 1990, and one of only four ever confirmed in the state.
-Damages exceeded $64 million, although the official estimate from the National Centers for Environmental Information is $5 million.
+Damages exceeded $64 million.